labr1younes/Contacts_Manager/README.md

-# Contacts Manager
+# Contacts Manager ( CRUD )
-It is a Contacts Manager constructed with Java,and PostgreSQL, using the Javafx framework,with 3 scenes  .
+It is a Contacts Manager constructed with Java,and PostgreSQL, using the Javafx framework .

+- Add new contact .
+- Edit existing  contact  (Edit/Delete) .
+- Show all contacts in a table .
+- Moves between the scenes .
+- Simple UI .

+#Screenshots